alex-page/harmonograph.art/README.md

 🖼 Harmonograph
 ==============

-> Draw geometric lissajous curves to canvas
+> Draw beautiful geometric shapes in the browser